15 Information Technology Vocabulary Words Every English Student Should Know

 The noun download refers to the information or application that has been downloaded.

-Sample sentence: I found a download on Computer Weekly for the most popular technology articles in 2016 for IT leaders.
+I found a download on this website of the most popular technology articles published last year.

 It’s not unusual to hear this word in a fast-changing field like IT.
 The verb to upgrade means to bring your computer (or other device) up to date with the latest hardware or software.